Sequence of Returns Risk: How to Get the Most Investment Income Without Running Out of Money

 So Here’s How to Minimize Sequence of Return Risk

 The moral of the story is that you can’t control the timing of future returns.
-But you can take back control by planning ahead to have another source of income during years.
+But you can take back control by planning ahead to have another source of income for years.

 Having an outside source of income from an account that won’t suffer the same volatility as your investment is the best remedy.

-Cash, a checking or savings account, an annuity will suffice for this strategy.
+Cash, a checking or savings account, or an annuity will suffice for this strategy.

 But here’s the kicker: you need to act now.
 If you get to the future, and your only asset is an investment account, there won’t be much you can do.
 But planning ahead and storing cash in a non-correlated buffer asset will give you peace of mind and so many more options in the future.